Dunn-Austen/poke_reference/README.md

 - Fetch API

 **WireFrames**
+Initial scheme for homepage layout (ultimately changed to a vertical scheme to allow for responsiveness without the need for media queries
 ![Photo on 1-13-20 at 2 37 PM](https://user-images.githubusercontent.com/42498559/72294369-abed7a80-3612-11ea-9c03-88c2e1b19d8f.jpg)

+Initial scheme for pokepage
 ![Photo on 1-13-20 at 2 38 PM](https://user-images.githubusercontent.com/42498559/72294372-ad1ea780-3612-11ea-820e-c89116e56eee.jpg)

+Scheme to migrate all pages to a vertically stacked layout using outer and inner containers
 ![Photo on 1-13-20 at 2 39 PM](https://user-images.githubusercontent.com/42498559/72294374-ae4fd480-3612-11ea-9f5e-6c9709827abf.jpg)

 **ScreenShots**